-With the end of 2023, CYBER1 is continuing to implement its strategic objectives for 2024, building on the progress achieved on the four growth priorities.
-The company's vision is to create the world's most resilient cyber security environments for our customers and our strategy will enable our clients to be ready to handle the latest threats.
-Our continued thanks go to our valued stakeholders, especially our shareholder base for your support throughout 2023.
-From the platform started in 2022, we have in 2023 built an increased base in which to drive significant growth and shareholder value in 2024.
-There is significant potential in this fast-developing market, and we are more committed than ever, to unlocking and realising the potential of CYBER1 into the future.
+With the end of 2024, CYBER1 is continuing to implement its strategic objectives for 2025, building on the progress achieved across our four growth priorities.
+The company's vision remains to create the world's most resilient cyber security environments, and our evolving strategy is designed to help clients face increasingly complex threats.
+Our sincere thanks go to our stakeholders, and especially to our shareholder base, for your continued support throughout 2024.
+This year, we expanded into South America with key customer wins, strengthened our SOC with new technologies like Devo, and refined our technology stack to align with demand for AI, data pipelining, and cloud solutions.
+From the foundation laid in 2023, we have further grown our platform in 2024 to unlock lasting value and sustainable growth into 2025 and beyond

-Stockholm, 24 May 2024.
+Stockholm, 27 June 2025.